manuelbassani/teched2025-XP264/exercises/exT1/README.md

 In the home page of the Kyma Dashabord, you can see an overview of the Kyma instance, for example, health status, important metadata, and link to the modules.

+1. Click here to navigate to the Modules
 <br>![](/exercises/exT1/images/T1_02_01.png)

-1. Click here.
+2. Click here to select and add the Transparent Proxy module
 <br>![](/exercises/exT1/images/T1_02_02.png)

-2. Module enablement has started.
+3. Adding of the module has started.
 You may see it being in processing state
 <br>![](/exercises/exT1/images/T1_02_03.png)

-3. In a while, the module has been enabled and in healthy state, ready for further configuration and usage
+4. In a while, the module has been enabled and in healthy state, ready for further configuration and usage
 <br>![](/exercises/exT1/images/T1_02_04.png)

 ## Exercise T1.2 Explore What Changed In The Kyma Instance